tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 actually very rarely used in the system.
 More typically, the ``Config`` subsystem is used to allow selecting a trace source in the system using what is called a *config path*.
-We saw an example of this in the previous section where we hooked the "CourseChange" event when we were playing with ``third.cc``.
+We saw an example of this in the previous section where we hooked the "CourseChange" event when we were experimenting with ``third.cc``.

 Recall that we defined a trace sink to print course change information from the